Hackers may have stolen the Social Security numbers of many Americans. Here's what to know.

 "In fact, upon information and belief, the vast majority of Class Members were unaware that their sensitive [personal information] had been compromised, and that they were, and continue to be, at significant risk of identity theft and various other forms of personal, social, and financial harm," the lawsuit claims.

-Information security company McAfee reported that it hasn't found any filings with state attorneys general.
+Information security company McAfee reported that it hasn't found any filings with state attorney generals.
 Some states require companies that have experienced data breaches to file reports with their AG offices.

 What should I do to protect my information?